derykmakgill/gsrg/index.md

 # "Shooting ranges are boring."
 # "Shooting ranges are dirty."
-# "I hate being around all these people."
+# "I'm uncomfortable around all these people."
 # "I can't really learn anything else in a lane."
 # "It makes me nervous to be here."